MatthiasJakobs/os-pgsm/README.md

 # OS-PGSM

-Code accompanying the ECML2021 research track submission 599 titled *Explainable Online Deep Neural Network Selection using Adaptive Saliency Maps for Time Series Forecasting*
+Code accompanying the ECML2021 publication *Explainable Online Deep Neural Network Selection using Adaptive Saliency Maps for Time Series Forecasting*.
+To replicate the experiments presented in the publication, please check out the `ecml2021` branch at `https://github.com/MatthiasJakobs/os-pgsm/tree/ecml2021`.

 ## Datasets
 You have to download the M4 dataset manually and specify its path in `code/experiments.py` under `m4_data_path`.
 All other datasets should download automatically.